 The Plan does NOT provide coverage for any aqueous drainage/shunt implants device not currently FDA- approved.
-These devices are considered experimental or investigational.
+These devices are considered experimental, investigational or unproven.
 The Geisinger Technology Assessment Committee determined there is insufficient evidence in the peer-reviewed published medical literature to establish the effectiveness of these devices on health outcomes when compared to established treatments or technologies.